Low Sperm Motility: Tips for Getting PregnantFertility Treatment

 The sample is collected by masturbating into a sterile container to perform a sperm analysis test.
 It is recommended to avoid ejaculation within 3-5 days before the test so that the quality of semen reaches its highest level.
 Smoking and alcohol should also be avoided in the days before the test to increase the accuracy of the test results.

 The following factors evaluate sperm motility in semen analysis:

 We will explain the above factors in detail in the following:

 It refers to the number of motile sperm in a single ejaculate, usually presented as millions of cells per ml.

 Percentage of motile sperm concentration

 This factor shows the density of motile sperm per unit volume of semen.
-The lower limits of sperm concentration leading to infertility are about 60 million per millilitre (cc).
+The lower limits of sperm concentration leading to infertility are about 60 million per milliliter (cc).
 However, if this amount reaches 20 million per cc, there will still be a chance of pregnancy, especially with assisted reproductive technologies.
-It should also be noted that the sperm count can range from 28 million to 225 million per millilitre.
+It should also be noted that the sperm count can range from 28 million to 225 million per milliliter.